flurdy/doubledragon/README.md

   Most of the time the _"removal"_ can be done by commenting out the reference to it in a `kustomization.yaml` file.
   Instead of removing actual _deployment_ etc git files and history.

+* Scale the deployments down and back up

+      kubectl scale deploy -n apps --replicas=0 myfirstapp-deployment

+  Wait until pods are destroyed

+      kubectl get pods -n apps --watch

+  Then scale back up

+      kubectl scale deploy -n apps --replicas=2 myfirstapp-deployment

+  Note, sometimes _flux_ notices the inconsistency and scales the app back up as well before you do.

+* Force _flux_ do reconcile the cluster state and the repository state

+  If impatient

+       flux reconcile kustomization apps --with-source

+## Removing _Flux_

+The nuclear option.
+But sometimes neccessary.

+    flux uninstall --namespace=flux-system

+Though usually I just spin up another cluster instead.

+Note, any encrypted secrets will have to be re-sealed when re-installing _flux_

 ## Add another cluster

 * Now that you have a working cluster, scrap it.
 If you want to.